 The film is considered to be a remake of First Blood (1982).
 Coincidently, one of the writers of this film, wrote Rambo (2008).
 Both this film and Rambo (2008) have the main characters making knives to kill.

 In the scene where Agent Hewitt hands Van Zandt a letter demanding Hallams release.
 The letter is signed by Attorney General Scott A. Anderson.
 Scott M. Anderson was the assistant property master for the film.

-The Metro Area Express (MAX) light rail train used on the Hawthorne Bridge scene was actually two articulated buses joined together at the rear ends, with the frontal portion of the "train" to look like the actual older Bombadier MAX trains.
+The Metro Area Express (MAX) light rail train used on the Hawthorne Bridge scene, was actually two articulated buses joined together at the rear ends, with the frontal portion of the "train" to look like the actual older Bombardier MAX trains.

 Tommy Lee Jones and John Finn worked together on Blown Away (1994), in which they were on opposite sides of the law.
 Jones played an IRA terrorist named Ryan Gaerity up for revenge against his former pupil Liam McGivney/James "Jimmy" Dove, who is now a Boston bomb squad cop, who was played by Jones' real-life close friend Jeff Bridges.
 John Finn played Bridges' boss Captain Fred Roarke in that film.